misiektoja/lol_monitor/docs/troubleshooting.md

 lol_monitor --version
 ```

-Never paste a Riot API key, an SMTP password or the contents of a dotenv file into an issue.
+Never paste a Riot API key, an SMTP password, a webhook URL or the contents of a dotenv file into an issue.
 Where to report what is covered in [SUPPORT.md](https://github.com/misiektoja/lol_monitor/blob/main/SUPPORT.md).